Introduction - How to use this guidance

 The section also deals with the interpretation of the legal provisions and highlights the Department’s policy in particular instances (for example the treatment of applications for a distiller’s licence in respect of stills with a capacity of less than 18 hectolitres).

-This section should be used when seeking guidance on the application of law and policy or when encountering problems of interpretation.
+This section should be used when seeking guidance on the application of law and policy, or when encountering problems of interpretation.
 The full text of primary law and regulations should be used where accurate reproduction of the law is essential, for example when offence action is under consideration.
-Should you have any doubt over the interpretation of thelaw or policy covering spirits production, please contact the Alcohol Team, Indirect Tax.
+Should you have any doubt over the interpretation of thelaw or policy covering spirits production, please contact the Alcohol, Holding & Movements Policy Team (Customs & Indirect Tax).

 - Section 4000 provides an overview of the spirits production system by explaining, in general terms, the manufacturing processes and procedures.
 The section also provides guidance on a range of technical matters.